openssl/tools/HOWTO-make-a-release.md

 ## Freeze the source repository

-The day before the release, freeze the main repository.
+Three business day before the release, freeze the main repository.
 This locks out everyone but the named user, who is doing the release, from doing any pushes.
 Someone other than the person doing the release should run the command.

 This must be done from a checkout of `git@github.openssl.org:openssl/openssl.git`.